 (g) revenue from contracts with customers (see Ind AS 115, Revenue from Contracts with Customers).
-However, as Ind AS 115 contains no specific requirements to address contracts with customers that are,
+However, as Ind AS 115 contains no specific requirements to address contracts with customers that are, or have become, onerous, this Standard applies to such cases.

-2 Substituted vide Notification No. G.S.R.
+&lt;sup>2 Substituted vide Notification No. G.S.R.
 365(E) dated 30th March, 2016.
 Prior to substitution, paragraph read as under:

-^{6 [}Refer Appendix 1]
+6 [Refer Appendix 1]

 - 8 Other Standards specify whether expenditures are treated as assets or as expenses.
 These issues are not addressed in this Standard.
-Accordingly, this Standard neither prohibits nor requires capitalisation of the costs recognised when a provision is made. - 9 This Standard applies to provisions for restructurings (including discontinued operations).
+Accordingly, this Standard neither prohibits nor requires capitalisation of the costs recognised when a provision is made. - This Standard applies to provisions for restructurings (including discontinued operations).
 When a restructuring meets the definition of a discontinued operation, additional disclosures may be required by Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations.